easy-plugins/Display-Posts-AJAX-Read-More/readme.md

-# Display Posts - AJAX Read More
+# Easy Plugins: Display Posts - AJAX Read More

 ## Description

-[Display Posts](https://displayposts.com) is the simplest way to query and display content in WordPress.
+[Easy Plugins: Display Posts](https://connections-pro.com) is the simplest way to query and display content in WordPress.

-This plugin extends Display Posts by loading the entire post content via an AJAX request and load in place.
+This plugin extends Easy Plugins: Display Posts - AJAX Read Mores by loading the entire post content via an AJAX request and load in place.

 ### Parameters